 The idea is to add a button that toggles the script between two

 states: enable or disable.
-By using the custom
+By using the custom module, we can

 easily do that, but not without some modifications to our script since